 The Audit Committee operates under a formal charter that governs its duties and conduct.
 The Audit Committee Charter complies with applicable NYSE, AMEX and SEC rules and regulations.
-A copy of this Charter is attached to this proxy statement as Appendix A. A copy of the Charter is available on the Company's website www.watsco.com.
-The Charter is available in print to any shareholder who requests it in writing to the Company's Investor Relations department at Watsco, Inc., Investor Relations, 2665 South Bayshore Drive, Suite 901, Coconut Grove, FL 33133.
+A copy of this charter is attached to this proxy statement as Appendix A and is also available on the Company's website www.watsco.com, under the caption "Committees" within the Governance section.
+The charter is available in print to any shareholder who requests it in writing to the Company's Investor Relations department at Watsco, Inc., Investor Relations, 2665 South Bayshore Drive, Suite 901, Coconut Grove, FL 33133.

-Grant Thornton LLP, our independent auditors, reports directly to the Audit Committee.
+Grant Thornton LLP, our independent auditors, report directly to the Audit Committee.